confluentinc/schema-registry/docs/security.rst

 Note that if you have enabled :ref:`Kafka authorization <kafka_authorization>`, you will need to grant read and write access to this topic to |sr|'s principal.
+This ensures that only authorized users can make changes to the schemas topic.

 .. sourcecode:: bash